GuRuGuMaWaRu/PET_Freelancer/README.md

 NEW TODOs

-- animate BG change on route change
-  - every route/page has its BG color (main, tomato, brown, green, etc)
+- [-] animate BG change on route change.
+Every route/page has its BG color (main, tomato, brown, green, etc)
-- offline Google fonts
+- [-] offline Google fonts
+- [+/-] show proper errors
+- [-] make the whole root layout work with grids and media queries
+- [-] add a working Add Project functionality to the Dashboard page

 TODOs